yuanxiaochenAC/EvoAgentX/docs/tutorial/first_agent.md

 In EvoAgentX, agents are intelligent components designed to complete specific tasks autonomously.
 This tutorial will walk you through the essential concepts of creating and using agents in EvoAgentX:

-1. **Creating a Simple Agent with CustomizeAgent**: Learn how to create a basic agent with custom prompts and input/output formats
+1. **Creating a Simple Agent with CustomizeAgent**: Learn how to create a basic agent with custom prompts
 2. **Working with Multiple Actions**: Create more complex agents that can perform multiple tasks
 3. **Saving and Loading Agents**: Learn how to save and load your agents